How Does Veganism Help the Environment (Explained)

 9. Veganism Protects the Ocean

 In just 50 years, humanity has reduced the total fish population in our oceans by half.
-Overfishing is clearly unsustainable.
+Overfishing is unsustainable.
 If it continues at this rate, it will collapse the delicate ecosystems within the sea, which humans rely on for climate stability.

 Following a vegan diet would mean keeping the fish in the oceans, allowing populations to increase again and the ocean’s biodiversity to flourish.
 It would also lead to fewer boats in the sea, reducing noise pollution and resulting in fewer fishing nets ending up as trash in the ocean.